 New coworking spaces invest a lot in fit-out, design, and great facilities.
 If you want to attract a certain type of customers, i.e. grown ups and mid-size companies, you need good facilities.
 Things like proper air-cond, high-end chairs and desks, nice lounge and common areas and professional maintenance are becoming a norm.

 Good branding is not something new.
 But it’s something that is more and more important.
 Strong competition means that strong brands win and weak brands not.
 You should invest in good branding, design, web & mobile presence and the overall experience of the space.
 Everything should connect and should be up to the highest standards in Branding and Marketing.
-Here’s a good article on best Marketing techniques for coworking spaces.
+Here’s a good article on the best marketing techniques for coworking spaces.

 The Coworking 2.0 has to be automated.
-You need to connect the dots and save money and time from staff so they can focus on building real community instead of dealing with invoices, keys, and spreadsheets.
+You need to connect the dots and save money and time from staff so they can focus on building a real community instead of dealing with invoices, keys, and spreadsheets.

 The next generation coworking space needs to be fully equipped with the highest standard IT infrastructure or management software.
 You can’t afford poor connectivity even for a moment.
 The coworking members are so dependent on the internet that even a 5 min disruption may have a really bad effect on them.
 It’s easy to lose customers because of poor Internet or WiFi connectivity.

-Building vibrant community is probably the hardest part of making a great Coworking space.
+Building a vibrant and successful community is probably the hardest part of making a great Coworking space.
 It’s a long path from zero to good to a great community but you have to take it.
-Building it requires a lot of effort, great team, and energy.
+Building it requires a lot of effort, a great team, and energy.
 You need to build it, curate it, stimulate it and grow it.
 You have to be likable so that people want to work with you in your space.
 You need a good brand – either personal or the brand of the company.
 You also need good evangelists.
 Your first members need to be pitching the space all around the town and selling space for you.

 Community 2.0 is Connected.
 You need to provide the means for your members to find easily each other, learn more about each other, get in touch with each other.
 It has to be social.
 It has to be mobile.
 Most of all, it has to be collaborative.